simranhundal/Obj-file-loader/README.md

 # Obj-file-loader

+Made in CodeBlocks enviroment
-compile in codeblocks with glut and soil
+need glut and soul libraries
+read any .obj file and mape a given texture over it